 Turning to inflation, the headline consumer price index (CPI) has risen about 1 percent over the last year.
 Core CPI inflation, excluding food and energy, has been just less than 1 percent this past year.
 While inflation is currently lower than the 1½ to 2 percent level many monetary policymakers would prefer, it does not follow that sustained deflation is imminent or even likely.
 While I do expect that inflation will be subdued in the near term, I do not see a significant risk of a sustained deflation.

-Respondents to the Philadelphia Fed’s fourth-quarter Survey of Professional Forecasters released in November and theLivingston Survey released in December PDF also saw little chance of deflation in 2011.
+Respondents to the Philadelphia Fed’s fourth-quarter Survey of Professional Forecasters released in November and theLivingston Survey released in December also saw little chance of deflation in 2011.

 It is useful to remember that the U.S. saw average consumer price inflation of just 1.3 percent through most of the 1950s and early 1960s.
 This period of low inflation did not lead to fears of deflation nor did it lead to economic stagnation.
 Low inflation is not generally a bad thing.